 The dewy grass wet our shoes, as we checked the gravestones for names, ages, and states.

 Each one had died in the bitter cold of December 1944.
 They hailed from every nationality.
 Most had been in their twenties.
-More than a few were from my home states of Massachusetts and Maine.
+More than a few hailed from my home states of Massachusetts and Maine.

-I got some more dust in my eyes, as a lone bugler played taps.
+We arrived at the last row and returned slowly through the gravestones to General Patton’s grave, who laid forever at the head of his army.
+Some more dust got in my eyes, as a lone bugler played Taps.
 The American ambassador patted my shoulder.
-We didn't have to say another word, just nodded to honor the dead
+We didn't say another word, just nodded to honor the dead

 "My father had been with the artillery in the Battle of the Bulge and my old man never got over the horror of that winter."